leandro-svg/SparseInst_TensorRT/README.md

   pip install onnx
   ```
   - Install all the other packages needed to run the original SparseInst algorithm (Should be done if you have installed Dectectron2)
-  - Please download the weights pytorch file from hustvl/SparseInst :  'weights/sparse_inst_r50_giam_aug_2b7d68.pth'.

- Be aware that in order to parse the model to ONNX and TensorRT, the files sparseinst.py, encoder.py and decoder.py has been modified/slightly modified, don't forget to check the modifications if you come from the initial repository.
- For now, the code works with all type of input sizes.
-Further implementations will be added such as multiple images and videos and different input sizes.

  ## Model and Result for TensorRT and ONNX inference script:

  The inference speed for Pytorch, ONNX and TensorRT has been compared and shown in the table below.
 SparseInst running with TensoRT achieved more a less 3 times faster inference speed of SparseInst than running with Pytorch.
+Lowering the input size of the image can lead to a decent real-time speed.
+ The models from TensorRT and ONNX are built upon the first Pytorch listed weights in the table below : SparseInst R-50 G-IAM.

- Note: All the computations has been done on a Nvidia Jetson TX2 Jetpack 4.6.
+ *Note: All the computations has been done on a Nvidia Jetson TX2 Jetpack 4.6.
+Further test will be done on a Nvidia 2070 RTI*

  | Model | Input Size |  Inference Speed| Weights
 | :---         |     :---:      |        :---: |         ---: |